TurboNav’s Vision: A System to Manage Knowledge Discovery Effectively

 I recently had the revelation that information discovery does not happen in a linear path.
-It can’t, we are constantly bombarded with distractions, external and internal.
+It can't.
+Distractions are constantly bombarding us, external and internal.
 Furthermore, discoveries happen serendipitously.
 A system should exist that can accommodate these moments.
 Only then do I believe we can tame information and, in turn, also tabs.

 I see managing tabs as a layer to Personal Knowledge Management.
-Weblinks are gateways to a vast amount of information, where you can make discoveries.
-A link is at the forefront of knowledge discovery.
-We live in a world where we consume too much information but are making minimal effort to make sense of the information and findings we encounter.
-It’s time to put a stop to this.
+Webpages are gateways to a vast amount of information, where you can make discoveries.
+We live in a world where we consume too much information but are making minimal effort to make sense of this information.

 - Keeping track of long investigation sessions that span days (via multiple tabs and multiple devices)

-- Easily keep track of your working notes to construct thoughts and ideas effectively (instantly while browsing online)
+- Easily keep track of your working notes to construct thoughts and ideas effectively (immediately, while browsing online)

-I’m also validating the idea.
-I need to make sure I’m taking the right path and not going in circles, building something no one will use.
-So I’ll be chatting with folks who are interested in this space.
+I'm also validating the idea.
+I need to make sure I'm taking the right path and not going in circles, building something no one will use, and building a product that will make my indie hacking voyage sustainable.
+So I'll be chatting with folks who are interested in this space.
 To investigate what their existing flow is like and what gaps exist from existing products.
 Doing so will help shape the core user experience for better managing information.

-This idea behind knowledge discovery will likely evolve, so I’ll be deconstructing the concept in here:
+This idea behind knowledge discovery will likely evolve too, so I’ll be deconstructing the concept and discoveries in here 👇

 If you are interested in chatting about tab management and personal knowledge management.
 Let’s connect: